zoran-cuckovic/beautiful-jekyll/_posts/2019-04-07-intervisibility-qgis.md

 *Agios Petros tower on Andros Island (http://www.kastra.eu)*

-Before constructing such a tower, which is a serious investment of time and resources, one would need to consider carefully its placement: close to farmed land but in low position, or on a hill with a good view, in view with other towers, but perhaps hidden from potential attack route etc. These questions just beg for a GIS analysis...
+Before constructing such a tower, which is a serious investment of time and resources, one would need to consider carefully its placement: close to farmed land but in low position, or on a hill with a good view, in view with other towers, but perhaps hidden from potential attack route, etc. These questions just beg for a GIS analysis...
 Intervisibility analysis can inform us on the potential for visual communication between towers.
 One can suppose that in the case of an imminent danger some kind of visual signalling across the countryside would have been more than welcome.

 ## Analysis